Generational Wealth Explained

 How about being able to pass down your fortune from generation to generation?

-For many, being able to leave a sizable trust fund, piece of property, or inheritance is the sign of a life wealthily lived.
-It’s human nature for us to be concerned about the future wellbeing of our loved ones.
+For many, being able to build generational wealth and leave a piece of property, or inheritance is the sign of a life wealthily lived.
+It’s human nature for us to be concerned about the future wellbeing of our loved ones and their financial literacy.
 We want them to succeed, even after we’re gone.
 But what is generational wealth really, and how do you use it to leave a legacy?

 What is Generational Wealth?

 Whether you have been on the giving end or the receiving end of generational wealth, you know that it’s more than birthday money, a check for mowing the lawn, or a handout.
-It represents decades of hard work and financial education.
+It represents decades of hard work and financial education in the form of assets passed to the next generation.
 It carries a piece of your heritage, helps tell your family story, and perpetuates the values you hold dear.

 In fact, the idea of distributing generational wealth doesn’t even have to apply to family.
 Many wealthy individuals choose to distribute some of their fortune to charities, foundations, and causes they value.
 Regardless of what you do with your wealth, ensure your plans enable you to create a legacy you would be proud of.
 Otherwise, your hard earned money will likely end up in the government’s hands, and there’s no legacy in that!